zyf0717/zyf0717.github.io/_posts/2020-07-04-pi-clust-hadoop-spark.markdown

 drwxr-xr-x   - zyf0717 supergroup          0 2020-07-04 22:38 /tmp
 ```

-Also, navigating to http://odyssey:9870 opens the Haddop web UI, and under "Datanodes", the following can be seen:
+Also, navigating to http://odyssey:9870 opens the Haddop web UI, and under the 'Datanodes' tab, the following can be seen:

 ![Hadoop datanodes](https://zyf0717.github.io/assets/images/datanodes.png)